stollander33/docs/docs/users/user_guide.md

 # Known issues post-upgrade

+## Errors during submit of celery taks in  RAPyDo 0.7.3

+Backend fails to submit any celery task and raises the following error:

+`[PreconditionFailed] Queue.declare: (406) PRECONDITION_FAILED - inequivalent arg 'x-max-priority' for queue 'celery' in vhost '/': received the value '10' of type 'signedint' but current is none`

+RAPyDo 0.7.3 enabled priority management in celery and this requires a specific configuration in the celery queue in RabbitMQ that needs to be recreated by executing the following steps:

+1. remove the rabbitmq container with `rapydo -s rabbit remove`

+2. remove the rabbitmq volume with `docker volume rm $YOURPROJECT_rabbitdata`

+3. start again the rabbitmq container with `rapydo -s rabbit start`

 ## Networks need to be recreated in RAPyDo 0.7.2+

 Due to network constraints in some virtual environment, RAPyDo 0.7.2 implemented an option to change the MTU used to create networks (NETWORK_MTU, defaulted to 1500).
 This new option changed the network definition even if no NETWORK_MTU is specified and services fail to start with the following message: